 - Fold in the flour mixture about one fourth at a time, making sure you scrape the bottom of the bowl when you fold.
 Do not mix, just gently fold until all the flour mixture is moistened.

-- Spoon the mixture into an ungreased tube pan (one without a non stick coating) and smooth the top.
+- Spoon the mixture into an ungreased angel food cake pan (one without a non stick coating) and smooth the top.

 - Remove air pockets by gently cutting through the center of the batter with a thin metal spatula (icing spreader) or knife.